Halifa Sallah

-Halifa Sallah (born 1953) is a Gambian politician who is currently a member of the National Assembly representing Serekunda, and the secretary-general of the People's Democratic Organisation for Independence and Socialism (PDOIS).
+Halifa Sallah (born 1953) is a Gambian politician and former National Assembly member for Serrekunda Constituency.
+He currently serves as the secretary-general of the People's Democratic Organisation for Independence and Socialism (PDOIS).
 He served as a spokesman and advisor to President Adama Barrow from during the 2016 presidential election campaign until March 2017.

 Sallah co-founded PDOIS in 1986, and was elected as its secretary-general in 1987.
 He has been a major contributor to Foroyaa, the party's newspaper.
 He contested elections for the House of Representatives in 1987 and 1992, and was an opposer of the Yahya Jammeh regime.
 He stood unsuccessfully for the National Assembly in 1997, but was elected in 2002, serving until 2007.
 During that time, he also served as Minority Leader.
 Sallah has also served in the Pan-African Parliament, and was the National Alliance for Democracy and Development (NADD)'s candidate for president in the 2006 presidential election, coming third with 6% of the vote.

 Early life

 Sallah was born and raised in Serekunda, the Gambia, and was educated in the United States, graduating with a degree in sociology.
-He returned to the Gambia in 1977 and worked as a social worker in the Social Welfare Department.
+He returned to The Gambia in 1977 and worked as a social worker in the Social Welfare Department.